Expanding your small business by staffing up? Here are important things you should have in place before hiring your first employee

 Obtain Workers’ Compensation Insurance

 Workers’ compensation insurance is required in almost every state, with few exceptions.
 It’s important to carry workers’ comp insurance in order to protect any employee who suffers an on-the-job injury.
 There are multiple types of workers’ compensation insurance, and the kind you choose depends on numerous factors, including state regulations.
+Most states use the National Council on Compensation Insurance (NCCI) class code system.
 Insurance is available through commercial carriers or through your state’s workers’ compensation insurance program.

 Set Up a Payroll System